 Nasal Polyps Treatment

 Nasal polyps are inflammatory growths in the nose and sinuses that can obstruct the nose and sinuses, leading to nasal blockage, recurrent infections, and loss of sense of smell and taste.
 Nasal polyps can also cause other sinus symptoms including headaches, snoring, nasal congestion, and sinus drainage.
-Generally, They’re usually not cancerous, but they may be related to asthma, recurrent infections, allergies, drug sensitivity, or underlying immune disorders.
+They’re may be related to asthma, recurrent infections, allergies, drug sensitivity, or underlying immune disorders.
 Nasal polyps are most commonly found in adults.
 They may be treated successfully with medications, but if not, then surgical removal may be required.
 Polyps frequently recur even after successful treatment.
 For this and other reasons, a specialist must evaluate nose and sinus symptoms.

 When to See a Doctor